apache/trafficcontrol/docs/source/api/federations_id_deliveryservices.rst

 	|  ID  | The integral, unique identifier for the federation to be inspected |
 	+------+--------------------------------------------------------------------+

-:dsIds:   An array of integral, unique identifiers for :term:`Delivery Service`\ s which will be assigned to this federation
+:dsIds:   An array of integral, unique identifiers for :term:`Delivery Services` which will be assigned to this federation
 :replace: An optional boolean (default: ``false``) which, if ``true``, will cause any conflicting assignments already in place to be overridden by this request

 	.. note:: If ``replace`` is not given (and/or not ``true``), then any conflicts with existing assignments will cause the entire operation to fail.